As a Baldrige Examiner® you will

 Serving on the Board of Examiners requires training for and completion of an Independent Review and a Consensus Review of an award application, typically about 200 hours between April and August.
-Additionally, 15-20% of our examiners complete a site visit, a commitment of up to an additional 150 hours during September, including a seven-day trip to an award applicant's work site and completing a team report for the applicant.
+Additionally, 25-30% of our examiners complete a site visit, a commitment of up to an additional 150 hours during September and October, including a seven-day trip to an award applicant's work site and completing a team report for the applicant.
 While participating in a site visit is a large time commitment, we strongly encourage our examiners to be available for site visit work.
 Most of our examiners say that the site visit is the most rewarding part of an examiner's work.

 (including planning, preparation, consensus calls, applicant calls, and post-call work)

 Site visit preparation